zt-yang/rss23-l4tamp-workshop/_speakers/Florian Shkurti.md

 <!-- Whatever you write below will show up as the speaker's bio -->

-Florian Shkurti directs the Robot Vision and Learning (RVL) lab at the University of Toronto.
-His research centers around robotics and spans machine learning, perception, planning and control.
-His group and him develop methods that enable robots to perceive, reason, and act effectively and safely, particularly in dynamic environments and alongside humans.
+Florian Shkurti is an assistant professor in computer science at the University of Toronto, focusing on robotics, machine learning, and vision.
+His research group develops methods that enable robots to perceive, reason, plan, and act effectively and safely, particularly in dynamic environments and alongside humans.
 Application areas of his research include field robotics for environmental monitoring, visual navigation for autonomous vehicles, and mobile manipulation.